 LIZZIE CONKLIN STUDIO

-Each of these practices is informed by traditional practices.
+My work is informed by traditional practices.
 I weave on a four-harness loom from the 20th century, which was given to me by an artist who was given the loom by another artist who made her promise to do the same.
-I bend oak, a hardwood traditionally used for furniture.
+When woodworking, I bend oak, a hardwood traditionally used for furniture, but I make it soft and flexible to support it with structural strings.
 I take tradition, and I warp it.

 PAINTING